PySimpleGUI/DocsCleanup/docs/readmeCopy.md

 Financial support for the project is greatly appreciated.
 To be honest, financial help is needed.
 It's expensive just keeping the lights on.
 The domain name registrations, a long list of subscriptions for things like Trinket, consulting help, etc., quickly add up to a sizable recurring cost.

 PySimpleGUI wasn't inexpensive to create.
-While a labor of love, it was very laborious.
-It's required over 2 years of working 7-days a week to get the software and documentation to the level you see today.
+While a labor of love, it was very laborious over several years, and quite a bit was invested, and continues to be invested, in creating what you see today.

 PySimpleGUI has an open-source license and it would be great if it could remain that way.
 If you or your company (especially if you're using PySimpleGUI in a company) are benefiting financially by using PySimpleGUI, you have the capability of extending the life of the project for you and other users.